Updated: Jan. 21, 2021, by Philbert Ono

 What also worries and bothers me is that such low-quality English gets perpetuated among children and students studying English who cannot tell whether the English they see is correct or not.
-They may easily assume that the incorrect English they see is correct, especially if they see it on pamphlets, signage, websites, etc., produced by an authoritative source like a local government, tourist association, company, temple, etc. Allowing and publishing poor quality English in Shiga and Japan goes against the grain for Japan’s push to have their children and students improve their English.
-It sets a very bad example.
+They may easily assume that the incorrect English they see is correct, especially if they see it on pamphlets, signage, websites, etc., produced by an authoritative source like a local government, tourist association, company, temple, etc.

 Contact me (日本語でもOK)